 Deuteronomy 32:7 "Remember the days of old, consider the years of many generations.
 Ask your father and he will show you; your elders and they will tell you: when the Most High divided their inheritance to the nations."

 The context is showing God's sovereignty over all nations in this particular context.
 And so God, as Creator, apportioned out land to nations other than Israel as well.
 In fact, it gives the implication that He apportioned it to all nations.
-To Israel He gave the Promise Land.
+To Israel He gave the Promised Land.
 Each nation, including Israel, has an inherent, this is an important word, right to the land God gave it.
-What did God require of the Israelites because He gave them the Promise Land?
+What did God require of the Israelites because He gave them the Promised Land?
 He gave it to others as well.
 And that is the responsibility of taking care of it.
 That is an important part of this.
 Now drop to verse nine.
 Another step in this rule here.

 Deuteronomy 32:9-11 "For the Lord's portion is His people; Jacob is the place of His inheritance.
 He found him in a desert land and in the wasteland, a howling wilderness; He encircled him, He instructed him, He kept him as the apple of His eye.
 As an eagle stirs up its nest, hovers over its young, spreading its wings, taking them up, carrying them on his wings."